xcotelo/MachineAnalysis/README.md

 **Machine Analysis** is a Python-based reconnaissance tool designed for basic OS fingerprinting and network scanning using `ping` and `nmap`.
 It works with both IP addresses and hostnames, providing insights into the target system's OS (based on TTL) and listing open TCP ports with associated services.

-> ⚠️ **Note:** This project is a work in progress.
-Future releases will include vulnerability detection using `searchsploit` and extended scanning features.

 ---

 ## 🚀 Features